mbalabanov/steganography/README.md

 I don't really think that I am awesome... but my coworker sure is!
 I sent him the message that I had found, and he confirmed that it was correct.

 I was so happy that I nearly forgot to accept his invitation to the feedback call he originally asked for in his email.

+***

+I was very much tempted to encode secret messages into every image in this article.
+But I refrained from that, so you can enjoy the images without any distractions.